The hidden symbiotic star SU Lyn -- detection of flickering in U band: Introduction

 \section{Introduction}

 The symbiotic stars are interacting binaries with long orbital periods in the range from 100 days to more than 100 years.
-They consist of an red or yellow giant transferring mass to a hot compact object (e.g. Miko{\l}ajewska 2012).
+They consist of a red or yellow star transferring mass to a hot compact object (e.g. Miko{\l}ajewska 2012).
 The mass donor is a giant or supergiant of spectral class G-K-M. If the giant is an Asymptotic Giant Branch star, the system usually is a strong infrared source.
 More than 250 symbiotic systems are known in our Galaxy (Akras et al. 2019, Merc et al. 2019).

-The flickering is a non-periodic variability (on minutes-to-hour time scale) typical for the accreting white dwarfs in cataclysmic variables (e.g. Bruch 1992, 2021).
-The systematic searches for flickering in symbiotic binaries (Dobrzycka et al. 1996; Sokoloski et al. 2001) showed that flickering is rarely detected in the classical symbiotic stars.
-Till now, only 11 of the symbiotic stars are observed to vary in the optical bands on a timescale of $\sim 10$ minutes with amplitude $> 0.1$ magnitude -- RS~Oph, T~CrB, MWC~560, Z~And, V2116~Oph, CH~Cyg, RT~Cru, o~Cet, V407~Cyg, V648~Car, EF~Aql, and ZZ~CMi.
+Flickering is a non-periodic variability (on minutes-to-hour timescales) typical for the accreting white dwarfs in cataclysmic variables (e.g. Bruch 1992, 2021).
+Systematic searches for flickering in symbiotic binaries (Dobrzycka et al. 1996; Sokoloski et al. 2001) showed that flickering is rarely detected in the classical symbiotic stars.
+Until now, only 11 of the symbiotic stars are observed to vary in the optical bands and do so on a timescale of $\sim 10$ minutes with amplitude $> 0.1$ magnitude -- RS~Oph, T~CrB, MWC~560, Z~And, V2116~Oph, CH~Cyg, RT~Cru, o~Cet, V407~Cyg, V648~Car, EF~Aql, and ZZ~CMi.
 The last three were identified as flickering sources during the last decade: V648~Car (Angeloni et al. 2012), EF~Aql (Zamanov et al. 2017), and ZZ~CMi (Zamanov et al. 2021).

 Here we report (i) photometry of SU~Lyn and detection of intranight varibility in U band and (ii) photometry of 11 related objects in which no variability is detected.